flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 - **Mode 1**: Only three layers are available, although one of them is **affine** (can be rotated and/or scaled).
 - **Mode 2**: Supplies two affine layers.

-Each layer be up to 512x512 pixels wide.
+Each layer has a dimension of up to 512x512 pixels.
 If it's an affine one then it will be up to 1024x1024 pixels.

+The piece of data that defines the background layer is called **Tile Map**.
+To implement this in a way that the PPU understands it, programmers use **screenblocks**, a structure that defines portions of the background layer (32x32 tiles).
+A screenblock occupies just 2 KB, but more than one will be needed to construct the whole layer.
+Programmers may place them anywhere inside the background charblocks, this means that not all tiles entries will contain graphics!
 {{% /inner_markdown %}}

 {{< /tab >}}